 A dry mouth may just seem like a minor discomfort, an inconvenience we might choose to ignore.
 But a dry mouth can cause serious dental problems.
 Bactria thrives in dry conditions, and this leads to gum infections and tooth decay.
 We should treat or prevent a dry mouth to avoid dental issues.

 The most common cause of a dry mouth is incorrect breathing.
-We should breath through the nose.
-But if we habitually breath through our mouth instead we end up with a dry mouth, as well as a deficiency of nitric oxide, which leaves us feeling lethargic.
+We should breathe through the nose.
+But if we habitually breathe through our mouth instead we end up with a dry mouth, as well as a deficiency of nitric oxide, which leaves us feeling lethargic.

-Some of us will breath through our mouth at night, often without initially realising it.
+Some of us will breathe through our mouths at night, often without initially realising it.
 If we wake up feeling tired, and with a dry mouth, we are probably guilty of mouth breathing.

 A dry mouth may also be caused by medications, as a side effect, or by simple dehydration.
 Medical causes should be checked by a doctor.
 Sometimes just drinking more water can alleviate the problem.

 - Prevent mouth breathing at night with a nasal strip, or perhaps a CPAP breathing mask.

 - Chew sugar-free gum or sugar-free candy.
 Either of these sweetened with Xylitol will also help fight bad bacteria in the mouth.

 - Chemists/Pharmacists can sell over-the-counter treatments for dry mouth.

 - Tea, green or black, helps keep the mouth moist and prevents bad breath.

 - Give up smoking, which will dry the mouth.